qlik-oss/corectl/docs/corectl_completion.md

 ## corectl completion

-Generates auto completion scripts
+Generate auto completion scripts

 ### Synopsis

-Generates a shell completion script for the specified shell (bash or zsh).
+Generate a shell completion script for the specified shell (bash or zsh).
 The shell script must be evaluated to provide interactive completion.
 This can be done by sourcing it in your ~/.bashrc or ~/.zshrc file.
 Note that bash-completion is required and needs to be installed on your system.